kyma-project/test-infra/docs/index.md

 [Prow Jobs QuickStart](/docs/prow/prow-jobs-quick-start.md) - This document provides an overview of how to quickly start working with Prow jobs.

-[Prow jobs](/docs/prow/prow-jobs.md) - This document provides an overview of Prow jobs.

 [TestGrid](/docs/prow/prow-k8s-testgrid.md) - [TestGrid](https://testgrid.k8s.io) is an interactive dashboard for viewing tests results in a grid.
 It parses JUnit reports for generating a grid view from the tests.

 [Prow Cluster Monitoring Setup](/docs/prow/prow-monitoring.md) - This document describes how to install and manage Prow cluster monitoring that is available at `https://monitoring.build.kyma-project.io`.

-[Naming conventions](/docs/prow/prow-naming-convention.md) - This document describes the naming conventions for the Prow test instance and its resources hosted in Google Cloud Platform.

-[KMS Secrets Management](/docs/prow/prow-secrets-management.md) - Some jobs require using sensitive data.
-Encrypt the data using Key Management Service (KMS) and store it in Google Cloud Storage (GCS).

-[Prow Secrets](/docs/prow/prow-secrets.md) - This document lists all types of Secrets used in the `kyma-prow` and `workload-kyma-prow` clusters, where all Prow Jobs are executed.

 [Quality metrics](/docs/prow/quality-metrics.md) - This document describes reports that provide an overview of the basic quality measures for the Kyma project.